UjanGuin/ZYLO-LINK/README.md

 ## ⭐ Final Words

-ZYLO LINK proves that **powerful real-time communication systems can be built independently**, without cloud lock-in or third-party dependencies.
+ZYLO LINK proves that **high-quality, real-time communication systems can be built independently**, without cloud lock-in or heavyweight frameworks.

-If this project helped you, consider starring ⭐ the repository.
+If this project helped you, consider giving it a ⭐ on GitHub.